-- 6.30 An OAN should be based on reasonable assumptions which take into account baseline demography, adjustments to reflect local demographic trends, past delivery, market signals, future jobs and other local circumstances: the SHMA has explored these factors in detail.
+6.26 An OAN should be based on reasonable assumptions which take into account baseline demography, adjustments to reflect local demographic trends, past delivery, market signals, future jobs and other local circumstances: the SHMA has explored these factors in detail.
 PAS guidance suggests that the OAN should exclude any policy objectives and value judgements and evidence should be entirely about need and demand, to the exclusion of any supply-side factors such as physical constraints, policy designations and adverse impacts of development.
-However, these factors should be considered when translating the OAN into a Housing Requirement. - 6.31 The challenge for the Council is to deliver an appropriate and proportionate level of dwelling growth that supports economic growth and carefully takes into account the current demographic profile of the District. - 6.32 It is proposed that the Objectively Assessed Housing Need for Craven District over the plan period 2012-2032 is established from a baseline of 130 (using the latest 2014-based SNPP), with an upward adjustment to take account of longer-term migration trends to 188 dwellings each year based on the PG Long Term scenario.
-This scenario takes account of long-term internal and international migration trends.
-It also supports jobs growth of 92 each year, which exceeds the latest (2016) jobs growth forecasts.
+However, these factors should be considered when translating the OAN into a Housing Requirement.

-21 Planning Advisory Service Objectively Assessed Need and Housing Targets Technical Advice Note Second Edition July 2015
+20 Planning Advisory Service Objectively Assessed Need and Housing Targets Technical Advice Note Second Edition July 2015

-- 6.33 It is also recommended that there is a 20% uplift to the basic demographic requirement to take account of market signals relating to affordability.
-This increases the OAN by 26 dwellings each year. - 6.34 In conclusion, the Objectively Assessed Need figure for Craven District is 214 (a baseline of 130, with a long-term migration adjustment to 188 and a further uplift of 26 to take account of market signals.
+- 6.27 The challenge for the Council is to deliver an appropriate and proportionate level of dwelling growth that supports economic growth and carefully takes into account the current demographic profile of the District. - 6.28 It is proposed that the Objectively Assessed Housing Need for Craven District over the plan period 2012-2032 is established from a baseline of 130 (using the rebased 2014-based SNPP), with data rebased to take account of mid-year estimates to 2016 (141) with an upward adjustment to take account of longer-term migration trends to 199 dwellings each year based on the PG Long Term scenario and an upward adjustment to take account of alternative headship rates to 202 dwellings each year.
+This outcome is sufficient to support the jobs growth projections of the March 2017 REM. - 6.29 It is also recommended that there is a 20% uplift to the demographic requirement to take account of market signals relating to affordability.
+This increases the OAN by 40 dwellings each year. - 6.30 In conclusion, the Objectively Assessed Need figure for Craven District is 242 (a baseline of 141, with a long-term migration adjustment to 199 and a headship rate adjustment to 202) and a further uplift of 40 to take account of market signals.
 This figure takes account of the need to deliver more affordable and market housing for an increasing number of households, long-term trends in migration and supports economic growth.
-The full objectively assessed dwelling need over the Plan Period 2012-2032 (20 years) is for up to 4,280 dwellings.
+The full objectively assessed dwelling need over the Plan Period 2012-2032 (20 years) is for up to 4,840 dwellings.